 This one’s a toughie since we didn’t keep receipts, nor did I keep a running tally in my head like I normally do.
 Typically we eat out so rarely that when we do, the total price stands out.
 In Paris, we ate out every day – ice cream, Costa Coffee, street food, escargots at the Sacre-Coeur farmer’s market, a fancy dinner on Le Calife during a cruise on the Seine (one of the best meals I’ve ever had), and several cafes.
 This tally is a rough estimate.

-- Parking Pyrénées-du-Clos – €55 for 4 days.
+€55 We parked there for 4 days.
 Located on the eastern perimeter of Paris, the lot offers 24-hour parking, CCTV video monitoring, and 24/7 security guards.
 You can reserve online in advance and pay on arrival.
 They also offer multiple locations all over the city.
 Staff at the office spoke English and were very friendly, even printing out a detailed map for us to get to our Airbnb with specific Metro directions.
-I can’t recommend them enough!
+We can’t recommend them enough!

-- Metro Tickets – €14.10 for a booklet of 10 that was sufficient for us both to ride the Metro for 5 days.
+€14.10 We bought a booklet of 10 that was sufficient for us both to ride the Metro for 5 days.
 Buy on site at any station.
-It’s a fantastic deal!
-(Note: Do not put the unused tickets next to your credit cards like I did.
+It’s a fantastic deal! *Note: Do not put the unused tickets next to your credit cards like I did.
 It demagnetizes them.
-You can ask for replacements at the ticket booth in any Metro station.)
-More helpful info about Paris Metro tickets and passes.
+You can ask for replacements at the ticket booth in any Metro station.
+You can find lots of good info about Paris Metro tickets and passes here.

 Total cost of our trip for 2 = €960

 Regardless of your budget or personal travel preferences, Paris really does offer something for everyone!